igsr/igsr_analysis/docs/workflows/wes_bamqc_pipeline.rst

-WGS BAM qc pipeline
+WES BAM qc pipeline
 ===================

-Workflow used in IGSR to assess the quality of a certain file in the BAM format produced in a Whole Genome Sequencing experiment.
+Workflow used in IGSR to assess the quality of a certain file in the BAM format produced in a Whole Exome Sequencing (WES) experiment.
 This workflow consists on running 3 different types of tests:

 * Chkindel_rg